kubernetes/autoscaler/vertical-pod-autoscaler/enhancements/8515-support-custom-request-to-limit-ratio/README.md

 For example, suppose VPA calculates a new recommended CPU request of `200m`, the request-to-limit ratio is set to `1:4`, and a `LimitRange` enforces that a container cannot have more than `600m` CPU.
 In this case, VPA will set the CPU request to `150m` and the limit to `600m` in order to maintain the `1:4` ratio.
 This existing behavior is not affected by the new feature.

-#### Current behavior of VPA 1.4.2
+#### Current behavior of VPA 1.5.0

-1. The user sets the initial resource requests and limits at the workload API level, such as in a Kubernetes Deployment.
+1. The user sets the initial resource requests and limits at the controller level, such as in a Kubernetes Deployment.
-2. When VPA applies new recommended resource request values, it preserves the request-to-limit ratio from the Pods' `resources` stanzas.
+2. When VPA applies new recommendations, it preserves the request-to-limit ratio defined in the Pods `resources` stanzas.

 For example, if the original resource request is `1` and the original limit is `2`, then after VPA calculates a new resource request of `10`, the new limit will be updated to `20`.
-In this version of VPA, the 1:2 ratio is preserved at all times.
+In other words, the 1:2 ratio is preserved at all times.

 If the user wants to modify the request-to-limit ratio, they must update the Deployment object directly.
 Since the `resources.requests` and `resources.limits` fields are immutable, this results in the termination and recreation of the existing Pods.
+The intent of this proposal is to preserve the existing behavior: when the ratio changes on a running workload, the new ratio applies immediately.

 #### Proposed feature behavior

-The values specified under `RequestToLimitRatio` in the VPA object will take precedence over the request-to-limit ratio used at the Pod level.
-For example, if the CPU ratio is initially set to `1:2` at the Pod level, but the VPA object sets the CPU request-to-limit ratio to `1:10` using the new `RequestToLimitRatio` field, VPA will use the ratio from the `RequestToLimitRatio` field (`1:10`) when applying new recommended values.
+* Values specified in `RequestToLimitRatio` in a VerticalPodAutoscaler object take precedence over the request-to-limit ratio defined at the Pod level.
+For example, if the CPU ratio for container A is `1:2` at the Pod level and the VerticalPodAutoscaler object sets the CPU request-to-limit ratio to `1:10` for container A using the `RequestToLimitRatio` field, VPA uses the ratio from `RequestToLimitRatio` (`1:10`).

-Furthermore, this AEP proposes scaling limits when `RequestToLimitRatio` is used, even in cases where the user omits limits from the workload API, and they are therefore not present in the Pods' `resources` stanza.
+* This KEP proposes scaling limits when `RequestToLimitRatio` is specified, even when the user omits limits from the parent object that manages the Pods and the limits are therefore absent from the Pod `resources` stanza.
+For example, if the user omits a CPU limit from the controller and sets the CPU ratio to `1:2` in `RequestToLimitRatio`, VPA sets the CPU limit according to the specified ratio.

-The behavior after implementing this feature is as follows:

-1. The user defines a VPA object with the `controlledValues` field set to `RequestsAndLimits` and configures the request-to-limit ratio using the new `RequestToLimitRatio` sub-fields.
-Based on VPA's mode, the following occurs:
-   * **Recreate mode**: When a new request-to-limit ratio is set, the ratio is applied only on Pod creation, after the Updater evicts the running Pod.
-In this mode, updating the request-to-limit ratio on a running Pod will affect the limits only after the Pod is evicted (either by the Updater or manually, e.g. via `kubectl delete pod`) when the current `resources.requests` differ significantly from the new recommendation.
-   * **InPlaceOrRecreate mode** (alpha in v1.4.0): When a new request-to-limit ratio is set, the VPA Updater will attempt in-place updates using the `/resize` subresource to modify `Pod.Spec.Containers[i].Resources.limits` or `Pod.Spec.Containers[i].Resources.requests` in certain situations.
-If the in-place update fails, it falls back to evicting the Pod and performing a recreation.
-For more details, see the [In-Place Updates documentation](https://github.com/kubernetes/autoscaler/blob/master/vertical-pod-autoscaler/docs/features.md#in-place-updates-inplaceorrecreate).
-   * **Initial mode**: VPA updates the request-to-limit ratio only during Pod creation and does not change it later.
-2. If the `RequestToLimitRatio` feature gate is enabled and a user does not specify the sub-field `RequestToLimitRatio` on a VPA object, the request-to-limit ratio already set in the workload API (e.g. Deployment API) is used.
-3. If the `RequestToLimitRatio` feature gate is disabled, the request-to-limit ratio already set in the workload API (e.g. Deployment API) is used.

-### Notes/Constraints/Caveats

-* This proposal could act as a temporary workaround for users who need to handle requests/limits immutability in their workloads.
-Note that there is already work underway to relax the immutability of requests and limits at the workload level (e.g. Deployments and StatefulSets), tracked in this issue: [Relaxing immutability of Pod Templates resources/limits](https://github.com/kubernetes/kubernetes/issues/132436)
+* When a relevant VerticalPodAutoscaler object exists in the cluster before Pod creation, the admission controller reads the `RequestToLimitRatio` stanza.
+Even if the recommender has not yet produced recommendations, the admission controller sets the ratio from `RequestToLimitRatio` using the original resource requests.
+* Users sometimes update the ratio for a running workload in response to changes in resource usage patterns.
+Users expect ratio updates to take effect immediately.
+This behavior already exists: when a user updates the ratio (i.e. updates the `resources` stanza) for a running workload like a Deployment, the change triggers a new Pod rollout.
+This proposal preserves this behavior, because relying on the current recommendation-application logic would prevent new ratios from taking effect when recommendations remain stable.

+The following section describes the behavior of the new feature for each VPA mode.

+* The updater implements a new mechanism to observe the `RequestToLimitRatio` stanza.
+When the user changes the ratio, the updater reacts immediately based on the configured VPA mode and ignores the existing logic that governs normal Pod eviction or in-place updates:
+  * **Recreate** and **Auto** modes: the updater evicts the Pod when it detects a change in the `RequestToLimitRatio` stanza.
+The updater adds the Pod to the [UpdatePriorityCalculator](https://github.com/kubernetes/autoscaler/blob/d9d867a15e96dc50573c59e071f84df5491c03db/vertical-pod-autoscaler/pkg/updater/priority/update_priority_calculator.go#L84).
+  * **InPlaceOrRecreate** mode: the updater first attempts an in-place update and falls back to eviction if the in-place update is not possible.
+In other words, the updater adds the Pod to the [UpdatePriorityCalculator](https://github.com/kubernetes/autoscaler/blob/d9d867a15e96dc50573c59e071f84df5491c03db/vertical-pod-autoscaler/pkg/updater/priority/update_priority_calculator.go#L84).
+  * When the updater evicts a Pod or applies an in-place update due to a change in the `RequestToLimitRatio` stanza in the modes described above, it applies the most up-to-date recommendations at the same time as the updated ratio.
+* **Initial** mode: in this mode, only the admission controller and the recommender act on the targeted Pods.
+Pods receive the updated ratio from the `RequestToLimitRatio` stanza only at creation time or when they restart, such as after user initiated deletion or eviction due to node pressure.

 ### Validation